snorrwe/minomaly-legacy/README.md

     game_logic/ # example applications go here
 ```

+## Adding new project

+Example projects can be added by the `generate_example.py` script.

+> python generate_example.py --name my-super-awesome-project

+Run _CMake Configure_ and you're all set!

+If you do not wish to use the script simply copy the provided `__template` project and rename it appropriately.

 ## CMake

-Example projects should be added to the root CMakeLists.txt.
 You can use the provided CMakeLists.txt.template in the subprojects.

 ## Continous Integration